Cast iron fire pits tend to be durable, reliable, easy to use, and easy to maintain. And, most important, they look great!

 - Some reviewers don’t like that there’s no top spark screen

-5. HEMBOR XL Wrought Iron Fire Pit with Cooking Grill
+5. HEMBOR XL Wrought Iron Fire Pit Grill

 This multi-metal fire pit is also made with steel because it includes a cooking grill.

-The grill plate has an adjustable height and can rotate 360 degrees for easy cooking.
+The grill plate on the fire pit pictured above has an adjustable height and can rotate 360 degrees for easy cooking.
 There’s an additional mesh grate surrounding the pit where you can put things while you grill.

 The pit itself looks stylish with a crosshatch design.
 Four legs lift it off the ground and keep it sturdy in the yard.